Bishibop/foia-assistant/docs/foia_system_architecture.md

 - Each node can read and modify state
 - Final state converted to Document dataclass
 - Documents associated with active request via DocumentStore
+- **Learning Feedback**: FeedbackManager tracks user corrections per request
 - No persistent storage between sessions

 ## LangGraph Workflow Design

+### Learning Feedback System

+The system implements a learning mechanism to improve classification accuracy based on user corrections:

+1. **Feedback Capture** - When users override AI classifications during review, the system automatically captures:
+   - Original AI classification and confidence
+   - Human-corrected classification
+   - Document snippet (first 200 chars) for context
+   - Request-scoped feedback storage

+2. **Feedback Application** - During reprocessing:
+   - Previous corrections are injected into classification prompts as few-shot examples
+   - AI receives detailed context about patterns to look for
+   - Emphasis on content similarity rather than just document type
+   - Pattern matching focuses on keywords, topics, and project names

+3. **Reprocessing Workflow**:
+   - User clicks "Reprocess Unreviewed with Feedback" in Review tab
+   - Only unreviewed documents are reprocessed (reviewed documents retained)
+   - All feedback examples included in every classification
+   - No confirmation dialog for immediate processing

 ### Workflow Architecture
 ```python